 This will be covered completely by Sleep Number during the first two (2) years of the warranty.

 Sleep Number goes into pretty specific detail about what’s not covered (as they should).
-The gist is that if you do something to damage/tamper/mess with the mattress, the responsibility is all yours.
+The gist is that if people do something to damage/tamper/mess with the mattress, the responsibility is all theirs.

-One of the biggest things to note is that Sleep Number is not responsible for how comfortable the mattress/bed is to you.
-If it turns out that the way your mattress is constructed just doesn’t suit your needs, you’re still responsible for the full cost.
+One of the biggest things to note is that Sleep Number is not responsible for how comfortable the mattress/bed is to someone.
+If it turns out that the way the mattress is constructed just doesn’t suit someone’s needs, they’re still responsible for the full cost.

 Here’s part of what Sleep Number has to say about what’s not covered in their policy.
-You can read the full section on their website:
+People can read the full section on their website:

 Your warranty excludes claims for conditions arising from normal wear and tear including but not limited to mattress cover compression, foam compression, discoloration of parts or normal body indentations.
 This warranty does not provide coverage for claims related to comfort preference (e.g., “The bed feels too hard/soft”).